Radio-Holdings/RadioHoldingsSeniorProject/README.md

 ## Setup & Usage

-1. Install the required python libnraries by running the following command:
+1. Install the required python libraries by running the following command:
 `pip install -r requirements.txt`

+2. Run the following command to get the number/index of the input audio
+   device:
+`python list_audio_devices.py`

-2. Create a .env file with the following format, filling in the API keys and and changing the files to the appropriate operating system.
+3. Create a .env file with the following format, filling in the API keys, changing the files to the appropriate operating system, and updating the audio device index aquired from the previous step.

 ```
 access_key=